lramp/MBD/README.md

 # MBD
-notebooks made for my master
+some of the notebooks used during my master degree